 In 2019, archaeologists at NTNU had found an unusual Viking grave during excavation at Vinjeøra, in Central Norway.
 One of the most recent viking discoveries left people amused when two bodies were found buried together despite dying 100 years apart.

 The team first excavated the boat grave of a woman, and when digging a bit deeper, another grave of a man was seen, buried in a slightly bigger boat of length ten meters.
 Experts say that during the woman’s burial, the Vikings had excavated the man’s body and cautiously placed the new boat grave inside the old one before burying them again.

 #3 – Viking boats and graves in Uppsala (Sweden)

-The year 2019 was fruitful for the archaeologists as they made some fascinating viking archaeological finds.
+The year 2019 was fruitful for the archaeologists as they made some fascinating Viking archaeological finds.
 In Sweden, archaeologists were thrilled on stumbling upon Viking graves during a routine excavation in Old Uppsala last year.
-Remnants of recovered Viking boats, artifacts will be put on display at the Old Uppsala Museum and the Stockholm’s Swedish History Museum after complete analysis.
+Remnants of recovered Viking boats, artefacts will be put on display at the Old Uppsala Museum and Stockholm’s Swedish History Museum after complete analysis.

 #4 – The Gjellestad ship (Norway)

 In yet another sensational discovery, a 1000-year old Viking ship was found at Norway’s Ostfold County last year, making it one of the rarest finds in more than a century.